Warsaw Ghetto Uprising: Casualties

 Other sources have questioned the number of German casualties.
-Edelman claims that the German casualties amounted to 300 killed and wounded.
+Marek Edelman claimed that the German casualties amounted to 300 killed and wounded.
 The official German casualty figures were kept low, while the propaganda bulletins of the Polish Underground State, claimed that hundreds of occupiers had been killed in the fighting.
-But according to historian Israel Gutman, who himself had been a fighter in the uprising, "the number cited by Stroop (16 dead, 85 wounded) cannot be rejected out of hand, but it is likely that his list was neither complete, free of errors, nor indicative of the German losses throughout the entire period of resistance, until the absolute liquidation of Jewish life in the ghetto.
-All the same, the German casualty figures cited by the various Jewish sources are probably highly exaggerated."
-Raul Hilberg claimed that official German casualty figures were accurate.
+Jewish sources also claimed that there were hundreds of German casualties.
+Gutman wrote that there were discrepancies in the German casualty figures in Stroop's daily reports as opposed to his final one, but this does not change the broader picture as the gap between Stroop's two versions and casualty figures by Polish and Jewish sources was still high.
+According to Gutman, it is likely that Stroop and Krüger deliberately downplayed German losses to underplay the uprising's gravity, but Stroop's tendency to treat the suppression of the uprising as a full-scale military operation, depict those killed in the fighting as heroes, and request medals for himself and his men for their part in the operation cannot be ignored.
+Gutman wrote that "the number cited by Stroop cannot be rejected out of hand, but it is likely that his list was neither complete, free of errors, nor indicative of the German losses throughout the entire period of resistance, until the absolute liquidation of Jewish life in the ghetto.
+All the same, the German casualty figures cited by the various Jewish sources are probably highly exaggerated.
+It is easy to understand how the magnitude of the fighting and the fighters' ability to strike at the Germans and paralyze their advance created an impression that the number of casualties was very high.
+Yet we must consider the fact that the arms wielded by the Jewish fighters were primitive and largely ineffective against the advanced and expedient weaponry used by the Germans."
+Raul Hilberg cited the official German casualty figures as accurate in The Destruction of the European Jews.
+Military expert and historian Anthony Tucker-Jones wrote that Stroop's casualty figure is "suspiciously low."

-The Warsaw Ghetto Uprising was the largest single revolt by Jews during World War II.